ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/content-as-data/active-frontmatter.md

 ---
 layout: docs
-order: 4
+order: 5
 tocHeading: 2
 ---

 # Active Frontmatter

-Active Frontmatter enables the ability to apply static substitutions in your pages and layouts based on the frontmatter content of your pages, and inspired by JavaScript [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) syntax.
+Active Frontmatter enables the ability to apply static substitutions in your pages and layouts based on the [frontmatter](/docs/content-as-data/frontmatter/) content of your pages, and inspired by JavaScript [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) syntax.

 Really useful for passing page content or collections as attributes to a custom element.